mj-xmr/tsqsim/docs/ICECC_INSTALL.md

-use icecream/icecc to spread compilation across as many hosts as are avaliable in your LAN (only), with icecream daemon running.
+You may use icecream/icecc to spread compilation across as many hosts as are avaliable in your LAN (only), with icecream daemon running.
 On all your slave hosts install:

 ```bash
 sudo apt install icecc